 - 3-4 tbsp buffalo sauce or hot sauce

-- 4 oz cream cheese, such as tjs vegan, OR cashew cream (can be omitted)
+- 4 oz cream cheese, or vegan cream cheese or cashew cream (can be omitted)

 Recipe Of The Day: